 - Pockets to store guy ropes

-8. Tent Size – Does it provide adequate space for your requirements?
+8. Size – Does it provide adequate space for your requirements?

 The tent size is usually rated according to the number of adults it can sleep, based on how many average-sized people can physically lie on the floor at the same time.
 This can be misleading when you also want extra liveable space for the meal preparation, dining and living areas and for storage of your clothes and camping gear.
-So if you see a tent advertised as a 6 person tent, unless you have a separate living area setup you may find such a tent would only comfortably accommodate 3-4 adults or a family of 4-5.
+So if you see a 6 person tent advertised, unless you have a separate living area setup, you may find only 3-4 adults or a family of 4-5 could be comfortably accommodated.

 Some tents also have a higher height clearance than others, which will be important to those of you needing additional head height.
-While your tent of choice might have generous headroom once you are in it, some entrance ways can be quite low and can be a strain on your back (and just plan annoying) if you need to crouch down to enter and leave many multiple times a day.
+While you might be happy with the generous headroom once you are in it, some entrance ways can be quite low and can be a strain on your back (and just plan annoying) if you need to crouch down to enter and leave many multiple times a day.

 You should also consider your needs into the future, such as when the kids are old enough to sleep in their own tent, which they will inevitably want to do before you know it.
-If you want to avoid an additional outlay on a new tent down the track, we suggest you choose a tent that is big enough to accommodate your family (or planned family) comfortably, but is not so big that you will be looking to downsize when the kids have either moved into their own tent or are doing their own thing.
+If you want to avoid an additional outlay down the track, we suggest you choose something that is big enough to accommodate your family (or planned) comfortably, but is not so big that you will be looking to downsize when the kids have either moved into their own tent or are doing their own thing.

-9. Tent season - Do you want to camp all year round?
+9. season - Do you want to camp all year round?

 10. Transportation issues – How will it be transported?

-If you are a family camping trailer free, our member portal, The Campus is exactly were you need to be to camp comfortably and and travel safely.
-We have much more information on helping you put together the right kind of camping setup, including your tent, without the need for a trailer or an excessively large car.
+If you are a family and you want to go camping trailer free, our member portal, The Campus is exactly were you need to be to camp comfortably and travel safely.
+We have much more information on helping you put together the right kind of setup, including your tent, without the need for a trailer or an excessively large car.

-11. Weight – Can you physically lift the tent?
+11. Weight – Can you physically lift it?

-If you are transporting your tent on your roof racks, you should consider whether you can physically lift the tent up to that height, especially if you aren't particularly tall and/or you have a high-set car.
-If you are struggling to lift the entire tent or if you will exceed your roof load limit, we suggest that loose items, such as flys, loose panels, poles and pegs, be packed separately and transported either on the roof or in the rear cargo area, where appropriate.
+If you are transporting your tent on your roof racks, you should consider whether you can physically lift it up to that height, especially if you aren't particularly tall and/or you have a high-set car.
+If you are struggling to lift it in its entireity, we suggest loose items, such as flys, loose panels, poles and pegs, be packed separately and transported either on the roof or in the rear cargo area, where appropriate.